dart-lang/build/docs/builder_author_faq.md

 Use a `PostProcessBuilder` to "delete" files so they are not included in the merged output directory or available through the development server.
-Note that files are never deleted from disk, instead a "delete" by a `PostProcessBuilder` acts a filter on what assets can be see in the result of the build.
+Note that files are never deleted from disk, instead a "delete" by a `PostProcessBuilder` acts a filter on what assets can be seen in the result of the build.
 This works best if temporary assets have a unique extension.

 The `FileDeletingBuilder` from the `build` package is designed for this case and only needs to be configured with the extensions it should remove.
 In some cases the builder should only operate in release mode so the files can see be seen in development mode - use the `isEnabled` argument to the constructor rather than returning a different builder or passing a different set of extensions - if the extensions change between modes it will invalidate the entire build.

 For example: